Editorial Policy

 Responsible Gambling Commitment

-Throughout our content, NZ players will find dedicated responsible gambling content, links to support organisations such as Problem Gambling Foundation and Gambling Helpline NZ, details about self-exclusion options, and clear warnings about gambling risks.
+Our casino reviews will always include dedicated responsible gambling content with links to support organizations such as Problem Gambling Foundation and Gambling Helpline NZ, details about self-exclusion options, and clear warnings about gambling risks.

 No Misleading Claims

-We never claim overseas operators are “New Zealand-licensed” or pretend there’s NZ oversight when there clearly isn’t.
-We’re clear that these are offshore casinos while still checking their credibility through international licensing standards.
+We never claim overseas operators are “New Zealand-licensed” or pretend there’s NZ licensing present when there clearly isn’t.
+We’re clear that these are international casinos while still checking their trustworthiness through international licensing standards.

 Our Editorial Independence